See all > Maple for business

 Consider health screenings and hybrid work schedules

 Reducing the risk of transmission is key for employee safety.
 It might help to think of your office as a co-working space where staff or teams are required to book their desks in advance.
 Though traditional meeting room booking solutions are available through Outlook, a handful of apps now provide more sophisticated features like visitor management or room booking with a pre-loaded screening questionnaire.
 Digital solutions like Envoy, Sign In App, and Alice Receptionist all provide adequate services.
-For a comprehensive list, click here.
-You can find a template for standard COVID-19 health screening questions here.

 In terms of return-to-work styles, there are roughly three options.
 Either a full return to the office, a hybrid option involving cohorting staff, or keeping the office fully remote.